jesscodeit/TOP_basic_ruby_projects/connect_four/README.md

 A prompt from The Odin Project.

-Hopefully everyone has played Connect Four at some point,if not, see the [Wikipedia page](https://en.wikipedia.org/wiki/Connect_Four).
+Hopefully everyone has played Connect Four at some point, if not, see the [Wikipedia page](https://en.wikipedia.org/wiki/Connect_Four).
 It’s a basic game where each player takes turns dropping pieces into the cage.
 Players win if they manage to get 4 of their pieces consecutively in a row, column, or along a diagonal.

 The game rules are fairly straightforward and you’ll be building it on the command line like you did with the other games.